AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ## Overview

-The Resource Gantt chart, defined as an instance of {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, is used to show resources (e.g., equipment or employees) over periods of time.
-You can also show hierarchical relationships between resources.
+The Resource Gantt chart, defined as an instance of {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, is used to visualize resources (e.g., equipment or employees) over periods of time.
+Periods are displayed as horizontal bars, their width representing the duration.
+It is also possible to show hierarchical relationships between resources.

 Here is how this chart type is structured:

 <img width="700" src ="https://static.anychart.com/images/resource_timeline.jpg" />

-This article explains how to organize [data](#data) for the Resource chart and what [timeline elements](#elements) it displays.
+This article explains how to organize [data](#data) for the Resource chart and what timeline [elements](#elements) it displays.

 ## Quick Start